Note: text in square brackets is added for clarity and was not part of the location's name.Station code: National Rail

-This was the first station to serve Strathpeffer and was very inconveniently located away from the town and up a hill due to local opposition to taking the line through the town.
+This was the first station to serve Strathpeffer, just under two miles to the south.
+It was inconveniently located away from the town and up a hill due to local opposition (largely Sir William Mackenzie, 9th Baronet of Coul House) to taking the line through the town.

 Muir of Ord

 Raven Rock Summit

 Dingwall Middle LC

 |Location names in dark blue are on the same original line.|

 Highland Railway: People and Places - From the Inverness and Nairn Railway to Scotrail

 History of the Railways of the Scottish Highlands: Skye Railway v.
 5

 Insider Rail Guide: Inverness to Kyle of Lochalsh (The Insider Rail Guide)